Multi-Volt/Puaka/README.md

 This system was tested by firing 10 of the aforementioned projectiles at a set distance of 1 meter.
 These projectiles are fed into the two wheels using a PVC hopper system.
 The ball rolls into a space between the direct drive wheel and the unpowered wheel and then is propelled at a high speed between the two wheels.

 The RPM of the motor was approximated using high-speed slow-mo video and a marker on the wheel for tracking rotations in relation to FPS.
-This RPM allowed for a potential KE to be calculated for comparison with actual chronograph readings.
+The actual RPM of the wheel is likely MUCH higher!!!
+The motor used 15W of power during testing.
+This estimated RPM allowed for a potential KE to be calculated for comparison with actual chronograph readings.